SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basic net loss per shares of common stock is computed on the basis of the weighted average number of shares of common stock outstanding during the period of the financial statements.

 Diluted net loss per share of common stock is computed on the basis of the weighted average number of shares of common stock and dilutive securities (such as stock options, warrants, and convertible securities) outstanding.
-At March 31, 2022 and 2021, the Company had 25,620,245 and 32,564,030 potentially dilutive shares of common stock related to common stock options and warrants, respectively, as determined using the treasury stock method.
+As of June 30, 2022 and 2021, the Company had 153,908,668 and 10,655,198 potentially dilutive shares of common stock related to common stock options and warrants, respectively.
 Dilutive securities having an anti-dilutive effect on diluted net loss per share are excluded from the calculation.

 (l) Recently Issued Accounting Pronouncements